LCA-CI-builds-repair/skypilot/CONTRIBUTING.md

 # Contributing to SkyPilot

-Thank you for your interest in contributing to SkyPilot!
+Thank you for your interest in contributing to S### Summary of Changes:
+There seems to be a miscommunication.
+The provided code snippet from `CONTRIBUTING.md` does not relate to the issue described in the prompt.
+The issue is related to a condition check and variable assignment within Python code.
+To address the issue effectively, the edits should be made within the Python code files (`storage.py`, `controller.py`, or any relevant Python code file).
+If you have the Python code snippet that needs to be edited, please provide it, and I can assist with refining the code to resolve the CI test failure.lot!
 We welcome and value all contributions to the project, including but not limited to:

 * [Bug reports](https://github.com/skypilot-org/skypilot/issues) and [discussions](https://github.com/skypilot-org/skypilot/discussions)